dylanhogg/awesome-python/README.md

 ⭐ 7,271

 73. <a href="https://github.com/openlm-research/open_llama">openlm-research/</a><b><a href="https://github.com/openlm-research/open_llama">open_llama</a></b>
-OpenLLaMA, a permissively licensed open source reproduction of Meta AI’s LLaMA 7B trained on the RedPajama dataset
+OpenLLaMA: An Open Reproduction of LLaMA
 ⭐ 7,084

 74. <a href="https://github.com/assafelovic/gpt-researcher">assafelovic/</a><b><a href="https://github.com/assafelovic/gpt-researcher">gpt-researcher</a></b>